 "I just got that tingle, similar to when you're sitting in Goodison"

-You will find a review of the event below from new Irish Toffees member Colm Murray, as well as fantastic photos from Bernard Geraghty.
+You will find a review of the event below from new Irish Toffees member Colm Murray, thanks again to Bernard Geraghty for the photos.
 Review Part 1 includes Ger McNally's great interview of Joe Royle at the event and Part 2 has an equally excellent interview with Neville Southall.
 (Ronan)

 I was asked to write a few lines about the Legend's night that happened recently in the Red Cow Hotel.
 I've just joined the Irish Toffees and for me it was a great chance to meet other Blues and also see one of my idols, Joe Royle.
 I arrived early and met with a few of the Irish Toffees committee.